|Description:||Guided and partially outfitted sea kayak excursion–nine days kayaking on Lake Superior.|

 Your Guide for this trip is Darrell Makin an accomplished paddler and the Outdoor Leadership Instructor with the Department of Outdoor Recreation, Parks and Tourism at Lakehead University in Thunder Bay, Ontario.
 In 2012, Darrell co-authoured “A Paddlers guide to the Lake Superior National Marine Conservation Area” the most definitive guide for paddlers doing Superior’s north shore.

-This trip includes first-night dinner and accommodations at Beyond the Giant Retreat and breakfast the next morning.
+This trip includes first-night dinner and breakfast the next morning.
 Then we set off on the crystal clear water of the largest lake in the world.
 Nine days later, we’ll arrive at the quaint community of Rossport and, if you are continuing on to the next section, a night to relax and meet the new group.

 Northwestern Lake Superior is dotted with hundreds of uninhabited islands.
 The surrounding landscape is semi-mountainous.
 Along the way, flat-topped cuestas of the Sleeping Giant give way to jagged hills of long-cooled lava, while the shoreline is composed primarily of gravel beaches and rocky points.